Kyeongpil/naver_simple_movie_recomm/README.md

 # naver_simple_movie_recomm
- example recommender system from crawling the naver movie
+ Example recommender system from crawling the naver movie

+## Crawling using Google Cloud Platform

+## Personalized Recommendation using the only one person history